michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 You now have a custom Autoloader that will bypass the setup screen.

 1. Turn off your BlackBerry device.
+2. Run the new Autoloader `.exe` you just created.
-2. Connect it to your computer via USB.
-As soon as you connect it, the device's LED should turn green, indicating it is in bootloader/fastboot mode.
+3. A command window will appear then connect it to your computer via USB.
+As soon as you connect it, the device's LED should turn green, indicating it is flashing.
-3. Run the new Autoloader `.exe` you just created.
-4. A command window will appear and the flashing process will begin.
-Do not unplug the device.
-5. Once complete, your device will reboot automatically and load directly into the home screen, completely skipping the initial setup.
+4. Once complete, your device will reboot automatically and load directly into the home screen, completely skipping the initial setup.

 Congratulations!
 You have successfully revived your BlackBerry device.
 Happy hacking!